Fraud Blocker

 3. Select a Specialty When Applying

-When applying to IBEW, you often are required to select the area in which you want to specialize:
+When applying to IBEW, you are often required to select the area in which you want to specialize:

 • VDV Installer Technician—Installing circuits and equipment for low-voltage systems, a 3-year program

-• Outside Lineman—Installing distribution and transmission lines, a 3-1/2 year program
+• Outside Lineman—Installing distribution and transmission lines, a 3 1/2 year program

 • Inside Wireman—Working in commercial and industrial settings, a 5-year program